NYC Net Operating Income: NOI Calculator

 Can a Property’s NOI be Changed?

 Your first NOI calculation of a property isn’t necessarily set in stone.
 You can increase a property’s NOI by decreasing operating expenses or raising the monthly rent.
-However, be cautious as this can backfire by making the property less appealing to potential tenants, resulting in long vacancy periods and decreasing market value due to deferred maintenance.
+However, be cautious, as this can backfire by making the property less appealing to potential tenants, resulting in long vacancy periods and decreasing market value due to deferred maintenance.

 When determining how much to charge in rent, look at market comps in your area.
 The general rule is that monthly rent should be 2% of the property’s value.
 However, this is only a rough estimate to be used as a starting point and should not be considered a substitute for doing your research.